 Challenge number Detail of challenge 1 Some children demonstrate gaps in knowledge, skills and understanding.
-This is due to many reasons: concentration, working memory, lockdowns over the past two years.
+This is due to many reasons: concentration, working

+memory due to lockdown

 2 Social and emotional well being of some of vulnerable and disadvantaged children lack confidence, motivation and resilience to learning.
 Complex family situations sometimes lead to child not being ready to learn.

-3 Gaps in learning due to pandemic - opportunities for longer pieces of writing and problem solving and practical maths activities 4 Attendance of disadvantage and vulnerable (punctuality) 5 High quality CPD 6
+3 Gaps in learning due to pandemic - opportunities for longer pieces of writing and problem solving and practical maths activities

+4 Attendance of disadvantage and vulnerable

+5 High quality CPD

+6